-It seems that Fordham Park began life in 1978 as a skateboarding park, designed by Patrick Brown, a member of the National Skateboarding Association, so I couldn’t resist this photograph!
-And at some point during the 1980s the park was redeveloped as a sports ground.
+In its early days Fordham Park had a skateboarding park, designed by Patrick Brown in 1978, who was a member of the National Skateboarding Association, so I couldn’t resist this photograph!
+And at some point during the 1980s the park was used as a sports ground.
 A major regeneration project in 2010 added new lighting, trees, furniture and play elements (!).
 Local people use the Park.
 It offers variety and it is another delightful surprise behind the very busy main road in New Cross.

 Fordham Park is quite open and there are many ‘entrances’.
 Childeric Road on the west is mid-Victorian housing and here railings enclose the park.
 Happily the old plane trees remain.
 Roses and hypericums flower at the ends of the road, and at the junction of Childeric Road and Sanford Street there are beautiful oak leaf hydrangeas.
 In the middle section of the railings the planting is messy, and even the hydrangeas are starting to disappear under weeds – where are the Friends…?

 Public Memorial to New Cross fire

 Angus Street, on the north of the park, also has some Victorian houses adjacent to the new Deptford Green School.
 The park between Angus Street and Childeric Street is very attractive – undulating, with crossing paths, large trees, and lots of cherry trees in a ‘wild’ area – it feels like a small country town!
 A public memorial and bench, installed in this area in 2012, is dedicated to the victims of the New Cross house fire of 1981.
 In the park side of Angus Street are wooden totem poles, sculptural poles, and an interesting dry garden.
 Some of the planting in the dry garden is perhaps unnecessarily neglected, which is a pity, because this could be one good example of cost-effective planting in a public space.
 The grasses will spread and there are no edges to cut!